popphp/docs/user_guide/pdfs.rst

 The ``setWrap`` and ``setLineHeight()`` methods help facilitate larger blocks of text that you might add to the PDF page.
-By setting values with these two methods, you get the PDF page the parameters to calculate wrapping the large body of text with the proper line-height for you, instead of you having to break the text up manually.
+By setting values with these two methods, you get the PDF page the parameters to calculate wrapping the large body of text with the proper line-height for you, instead of you having to break the text up and place it manually.

 Annotations
 ~~~~~~~~~~~